paulbrejla/paulbrejla.github.io/index.md

 My interests are located at the intersection between end customers, business processes, enterprise integration patterns, model-driven requirements engineering, software engineering, and technology acceptance.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.

 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 I am fluent in German, English, and Swedish.
-In addition, I am more or less fluent in Python, Kotlin, Groovy, Java, Scala, Elixir, Javascript and a range of SQL dialects.
+In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.

 ### Skills & Experience